devashishdxt/nimble/README.md

 - `tokio`: Select this feature when you are using `tokio`'s executor to drive `Future` values returned by functions in this crate.
-  - **Enabled** by default.
-- `async-std`: Select this feature when you are using `async-std`'s executor to drive `Future` values returned by functions in this crate.
   - **Disabled** by default.
 - `derive`: Enables derive macros for implementing `Encode` and `Decode` traits.
   - **Disabled** by default.

-> Note: Features `tokio` and `async-std` are mutually exclusive, i.e., only one of them can be enabled at a time.
-Compilation will fail if either both of them are enabled or none of them are enabled.

 ## License